 To avoid this, some eco-friendly wetsuit brands use Dope Dye technology wherein the yarns are dyed before making them into wetsuits.
 This process saves water by 89% to 100%.

-Aside from Dope Dye, there’s also Eco-Carbon Black that utilizes tire pyrolysis technology to produce black color from recycled scrap rubber tires.
+Aside from Dope Dye, there’s also Eco-Carbon Black which utilizes tire pyrolysis technology to produce black color from recycled scrap rubber tires.
 This production reduces energy use, as well as carbon dioxide emissions.

 Some companies also make use of recycled PET bottles for their wetsuit linings as a way to recycle non-biodegradable garbage.